-And remember this guy who told you he had over $1 million in his bank account as a direct result of following the AZ Millionaire Method?
+And remember this guy who told you he had over $1 million in the bank as a direct result of following the AZ Millionaire Method training?

-You guessed it: he has just $5 in his bank account because AZ Millionaire Method creator Ryan Ford paid him to make his fake testimonial video.
+Yep, you guessed it: he has just $5 in the bank because AZ Millionaire Method creator Ryan Ford paid him to make the fake testimonial video.

 Again, you don’t have to take my word for it, here’s his Fiverr profile:

-Why on earth would anyone make up success stories and hire actors to lie to you if their training method were legit?
+Why on earth would anyone makeup success stories and hire actors if their training method was legit?

 They wouldn’t.
-They wouldn’t have to.
-If this program really got results they’d be hoards of raving fans excited to tell you about it, but in this case, there isn’t.
+They wouldn’t have to!
+If this program really got results they’d be hoards of raving fans excited to tell you about it, but there isn’t.

 Is AZ Millionaire Method A Scam?

-Yes, I think AZ Millionaire Method is definitely a scam for tons of reasons:
+Yes, AZ Millionaire Method is definitely a scam for a ton of reasons:

-- They lie when they says this PDF file can make you $3,000 a day
+- They lie when they say the PDF file can make you $3,000 a day

 - They lie about the site closing when the clock hits zero

-- The genius behind this overpriced eBook hired actors to pretend they were successful members and told them to say they were millionaires
+- The genius behind this overpriced eBook hired actors to pretend they were successful millionaires

 Can you make a lot of money through Amazon?

-Is this the program that’s going to get you to where you want to be?
+Is this the program that’s going to help you make that happen?

 No, absolutely not!

-I’ve reviewed hundreds of ClickBank products and I’ve got to be honest, 90% turn out to be worthless junk and it’s scammers like Ryan Ford (if that’s even his real name) that cause so many people to give up hope in ever achieving their online income goals.
+I’ve reviewed hundreds of ClickBank products and to be honest, 90% turn out to be worthless junk and it’s scammers like Ryan Ford (if that’s even his real name) who cause so many people to give up hope in ever achieving their online income goals.

 What Do You Think?